 We use various modes of surface transportation to deliver our lumber products.
-Shipments to export markets are done by container and break-bulk vessels while shipments of lumber within North America are done by truck and rail.
-In 2019, break-bulk shipments were transported under contract with an independent ocean carrier and this same arrangement is in place for 2020.
+Shipments to export markets are done by container vessels while shipments of lumber within North America are done by truck, rail and intermodal vans.
 Chips and logs are normally delivered by tug and barge or by truck.
-In Gilchrist, Oregon, and in Grand Forks, B.C. we own short line railroads that connect to Class 1 railroads for shipping lumber.
+In Grand Forks, B.C.
+Interfor owns a short line railroad that connects to Class 1 railroads for shipping lumber